Artwork by KOB ONE

-On Tuesday, Father Todd attended the viewing of Father Dooley, a narrow presence in a casket banked with cream and scarlet flowers, his features doctored in a manner that returned a few freckles to his upper face and suggested absolute serenity.
+On Tuesday, Father Todd attended the viewing of Father Dooley, a narrow presence in a casket banked with cream and scarlet flowers, his features doctored in a manner returning a few freckles to his upper face and suggesting absolute serenity.
 His sister, who had flown in from Iowa, gripped Father Todd's hand and said, "Tell me Jeremiah's in Heaven.
 Please!"

 "Where else would he be?"